Checking your credit scores regularly can help you prevent identity theft and keep your finances secure.

-Why One Report Is Not Enough When You Need A Total Credit Check
+Why One Score Is Not Enough When You Need A Total Credit Check

 There are three national credit bureaus: Experian, TransUnion and Equifax.
 Each reporting agency obtains its own information from its own sources.
 They do not share information, nor do they correlate data.